 Always use the NordVPN app to protect your personal data online.
 It encrypts your information while its in transit, hiding it from snooping ISPs and government trackers.

-Leaving Telegram is irreversible, so here are a few points to consider before you delete your account permanently:
+Leaving Telegram is irreversible, so here are a few points to consider before your account is deleted permanently:

 As you might have noticed, there is no option to deactivate your account instantly within the Telegram app.
 This is because the deactivation process involves both visiting a dedicated webpage and taking action in the app.
 You can also set your account to auto-destruct.
 This option requires less effort but takes a little longer.